-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access; - Level 2 Observable inputs other than quoted prices included in level 1 that are observable for the asset or liability either directly or indirectly.
-These inputs may include quoted prices for the identical instrument on an active market, prices for similar instruments, interest rates, prepayment speeds, credit risk, yield curves, default rates, and similar data; and - Level 3 Unobservable inputs for the asset or liability to the extent that relevant observable inputs are not available, representing the Company's own assumptions about the assumptions that a market participant would use in valuing the asset or liability, and that would be based on the best information available.
+- Level 1- Quoted prices in active markets for identical securities; - Level 2 Other significant observable inputs.
+These inputs may include quoted prices for the identical instrument on an active market, prices for similar instruments, interest rates, prepayment speeds, credit risk, yield curves, default rates, and similar data; and - Level 3 Significant unobservable inputs, including the Company's own determinations about the assumptions that a market participant would use in valuing the asset or liability, and that would be based on the best information available.